 Is it just me or do clothes wear out way to quickly?
 Maybe I’m just hard on them.
 I dread having to replace them because sourcing ethical sustainable clothing on a budget is no easy thing.
-Throw in wanting to try things on before you buy and it’s impossible!
-I continually scoure charity shops for clothing but for some reason I never seem to find anything I like that fits.
+We all know that the fashion industry generates a huge amount of waste and pollution, with a recent report citing fashion as the 4th most polluting industry in the world.
+Being keen to try before I buy I continually scour charity shops for clothes but for some reason I never seem to find anything I like that fits so I’m often faced with having to buy new from sustainable ethical retailers online.

 I appreciate that everyone’s definition of ‘sustainable’ and ‘ethical’ differs.
 For most of us it includes no fur!
 For others it means no animal derived products like wool, silk or leather but even if you’re okay with using animal derived fabric you may baulk at mainstream silk which typically involves boiling the silk worms alive when the fibre is harvested.
 I’ve compiled a separate post on the sustainability / ethics of the most popular fibre types.
 You can use this to decide your own definition of ‘sustainable’ and ‘ethical’.
 Just remember, sometimes all we can do it make the least bad choice.